LIFE EMPOWERS: PRO-LIFE IS PRO-WOMAN.

 3) One of the best Pro-life speeches EVER!
 Gianna Jessen abortion survivor Full video-– 15 min. excellent video along with other pro-life videos https://www.youtube.com/watch?v=hOWMmx6eBjU

-5) Suggestions for How to Create a Pro-Life Classroom – bring the “respect for life” message into the classroom and cultivate a positive atmosphere towards new life.
+5) Tips for Creating a Respect Life Classroom Setting – bring the “respect for life” message into the classroom and cultivate a positive atmosphere towards new life.

-7) See the Diocesan Religion Curriculum: In the Scope section, refer to the Dignity of the Human Person; In the Life in Christ section for each grade, see the first few entries. https://diolc.org/catechesis/religion-curriculum/grade-school-religion-curriculum/
+7) See the Diocesan Religion Curriculum: In the Scope section, refer to the Dignity of the Human Person; In the Life in Christ section for each grade, see the first few entries regarding human dignity. https://diolc.org/catechesis/religion-curriculum/grade-school-religion-curriculum/

 8) Other helpful websites and resources